-We develop, manufacture and market an integrated platform for genetic analysis.
-Combining recent advances in nanofabrication, biochemistry, molecular biology, surface chemistry and optics, we created a technology platform called single molecule, real-time, or SMRT, technology.
+We have developed and commercialized an integrated platform for genetic analysis.
+Combining nanofabrication, biochemistry, molecular biology, surface chemistry and optics, we created a technology platform called single molecule, real-time, or SMRT, technology.
 Our initial focus is to use our SMRT technology in the DNA sequencing market where we have developed and commercialized our first product, the PacBio RS High Resolution Genetic Analyzer.
 The PacBio RS consists of an instrument platform that uses our proprietary consumables, including our SMRT Cells and reagent kits.

-From our incorporation in 2000 through the first quarter of 2011 we primarily focused on developing our technology, undertaking engineering activities to develop our products, conducting initial marketing of our products, and pre-production activities associated with the commercial launch of the PacBio RS during April 2011.
-We have financed our operations primarily through the issuance of common stock and convertible preferred stock resulting in \$575.0 million in net proceeds.
-Since our inception, we have incurred significant net losses and we expect to continue to experience significant losses as we invest in developing and taking advantage of market opportunities for our products, servicing and supporting initial customers, development of enhancements and updates to existing products, development of future products, and sales and administrative infrastructure.
-As of June 30, 2012, we had an accumulated deficit of \$491.6 million.
+Since our incorporation in 2000 through the first quarter of 2011 we primarily focused on developing our technology, undertaking engineering activities to develop our products, conducting initial marketing of our products, and pre-production activities associated with the commercial launch of the PacBio RS during April 2011.
+We have financed our operations primarily through the issuance of common and convertible preferred stock resulting in \$575.0 million in net proceeds.
+Since our inception, we have incurred significant net losses and we expect to continue to experience significant losses as we invest in developing and taking advantage of market opportunities for our products, servicing and supporting customers, development of enhancements and updates to existing products, development of future products, and sales and administrative infrastructure.
+As of September 30, 2012, we had an accumulated deficit of \$514.4 million.